KrishnaKanthTG/hello-world/README.md

 # hello-world

-sort of noob here, who is an enthusiast of ML and AI, who lov eto explore new new things :) Advanced Pardon :)
+an enthusiast of ML and AI, who love to explore new new things :) Advanced Pardon :)